CDF

 Welcome to the Rutgers University Experimental High Energy Physics CDF Research page.
-CDF stands for the Collider Detector at Fermilab.
-CDF is an experiment at Fermilab , which is currently home to the world's most powerful particle accelerator called the Tevatron.
+CDF stands for the Collider Detector at Fermilab, which is a National Laboratory near Chicago and is the location of the Tevatron (which up until recently, was the world's most powerful particle accelerator).
 The Tevatron accelerates protons and antiprotons close to the speed of light, and then makes them collide head-on inside the CDF detector.
-The CDF detector is used to study the products of such collisions; by doing this we try to reconstruct what happened in the collision and ultimately try to figure out how matter is put together and what forces nature uses to create the world around us!
+The CDF detector is used to study the products of such collisions.
+By doing this we try to reconstruct what happened in the collision and ultimately try to figure out how matter is put together and what forces nature uses to create the world around us!

 People involved in CDF: